prrvchr/OAuth2OOo/source/OAuth2OOo/registration/PrivacyPolicy_en.md

 ___
 ## Nature and scope rights over the data collected:

 `OAuth2OOo` is responsible for obtaining your authorization so that the `Extension` installed on the `Computer` can access your personal data held by the `Supplier`.
-Therefore the nature and scope rights over the data collected depend on the “Extension” used, of which here is the exhaustive list:
+Therefore the nature and scope rights over the data collected depend on the `Extension` used, of which here is the exhaustive list:
 - [Nature and scope rights][19] for `gContactOOo`.
 - [Nature and scope rights][20] for `mContactOOo`.
 - [Nature and scope rights][21] for `vCardOOo`.